 The U.S. Supreme Court will hold oral argument in case that considers the fringe independent state legislature (ISL) theory.
 The theory is already popping up in court cases across the country.

 The avalanche of litigation brought by Republicans in 2020 gave a fringe theory new life.
 Now, the Supreme Court has an opportunity to endorse this undemocratic theory — with potentially dire consequence for our democracy.

 In four states, partisan control of the state Supreme Court was on the line.
 Democrats won in Illinois and Michigan while Republicans won control of the highest courts in North Carolina and Ohio.

 Amicus curiae translates to “friend of the court.”
-After reviewing all 36 amicus briefs submitted in Merrill v.
-Milligan, we’re highlighting just a handful of the most insightful, provocative or compelling briefs.
+After reviewing all 69 amicus briefs submitted in Moore v.
+Harper, we’re highlighting a handful of the most insightful, provocative or compelling briefs.